serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort+resume"></a>

 #### `serialPort.resume()` ⇒
-The `resume()` method causes an explicitly paused Readable stream to resume emitting 'data' events, switching the stream into flowing mode.
+The `resume()` method causes an explicitly paused readable stream to resume emitting 'data' events, switching the stream into flowing mode.

 **Kind**: instance method of [<code>SerialPort</code>](#exp_module_serialport--SerialPort)
 **Returns**: `this`